What is an accessibility score?

 An accessibility score can help you monitor the accessibility of your website and ensure that everyone, regardless of their abilities, can use it.
 This includes people with visual, auditory, and motor impairments, as well as those with cognitive and neurological disabilities.
 Without good accessibility, these individuals may struggle to navigate your website or may not be able to access it at all.

-With 16% of the global population living with a disability, you could be turning away a large number of visitors to your website.
+With 16% of the global population living with a disability, you could be turning away many visitors to your website.
 Ensuring you have an accessible website is just the right thing to do.

 But making your website accessible also has additional benefits to your website.
 Catering for accessibility can also result in better UX, design, and optimized, user-friendly content.
 All of which make your website more attractive to search engines.
 This means that you’re not only able to reach a wider audience by being accessible but you are also able to boost traffic through better SEO.